CharafeddineMechalikh/PureEdgeSim/README.md

 ### Custom Energy Model

-Similar to the custom mobility model, you can follow example 2 to see how to add your energy model. if you don't add it, pureEdgeSim will use the default one.
+Similar to the custom mobility model, you can follow example 2 to see how to add your energy model.
+If you don't add it, pureEdgeSim will use the default one.

 ### The cloud datacenters